-Course Description: This class is designed to provide instruction and supervision to first semester practicum students working with clients at the Lewis and Clark Community Counseling Center.
-Students will receive live supervision and feedback as designated by CACREP requirements.
-The focus of the class will be to provide ethical and competent client care while working within the parameters of time (typically one semester), student theoretical orientation and client issues/goals.
-Skills that will receive particular attention will include developing a therapeutic relationship, counselor empathy and compassion.
-The recognition of the impact of race, culture, gender, sexual orientation and poverty as well as other societal and political influences that define the context of the therapeutic relationship will be highlighted as well.
+The recognition of the impact of race, culture, gender, sexual orientation and poverty as well as other field conditions (such as societal and political influences) that effect the therapeutic relationship will be highlighted as well.
 A beginning knowledge of client assessment and the development of treatment planning (including articulating the goals, objectives and interventions) will be developed.
 The establishment of a self-care practice and development of professional boundaries will be central as students become aware of countertransference and vicarious trauma while growing professionally as a counselor.

 Catalog description: Working with clients in the practicum clinic, agency or school setting (eight to 10 hours per week, 100 hours total) under intensive supervision from CPSY faculty, developing the therapeutic relationship and basic counseling competencies.
 Students are expected to demonstrate personal characteristics and professional conduct necessary for effective, ethical counseling.
-[Up to] two semesters, 3 credit hour each required.
+[Up to] two semesters, 3 credit hours each required.

-Please notify instructor of any special learning considerations that need to be taken into considerations as covered by the American Disabilities Act.
+Please notify instructor of any special learning considerations that need to be taken into consideration as covered by the American With Disabilities Act.